The S4 was one of the more popular Roborock options because of its lower than premium cost and high-end performance.

 Roborock S4 Max Review

 Like the Roborock S4, the S4 Max provides consumers with a more cost-effective option.
 This model has the same features as the more expensive S5 Max minus the mop.
 So you’re essentially getting an S5 Max for much less.
-It doesn’t clean embedded dirt as well, but the difference isn’t much.
+It also doesn’t clean embedded dirt, but the difference isn’t much.
 One reason why the S4 is popular is the lower than the usual cost.
 The S4 Max provides the same high-end feature, lower cost-benefit as the S4, and more airflow.

 - Strong airflow at over 20 CFM

 - Great at picking up surface dirt